YarosIshkov2005/YellowPather/README.md

 # EN 🇬🇧:
 ## YellowPather version 1.0.5 "The Yellow Brick Road"

+# This project is not supported anymore.
+New version: https://github.com/YarosIshkov2005/YellowPather-Lite.git

-Dear Windows 7 nostalgics!
+Dear friends!
 Today I want to present my first truly complex project: a file manager (explorer) that I wrote in just 2-3 months, using simple libraries like Tkinter, Pathlib, Platform, and others, as well as my own protection system YPACMv1 (YellowPather Access Control Manager version 1), formerly known as MDEFS.
 The project repository is available at the link: https://github.com/YarosIshkov2005/YellowPather.git

 📑 This is an Open Source project, so everyone can make their own changes, improvements, fixes, etc. Yaroslav Ishkov 2026 ❤️